aws-samples/amazon-sumerian-hosts/AWS-Infrastructure-Setup.md

 You will be presented with a "Sample code" page.
 While you don't need most of the sample code presented, you will need the Identity pool ID value.

 > ✏️ **Important:** Copy the Identity pool ID value shown in the code, and save it for use later in these instructions.
-The value will look similar to `"us-east-1:1ab23f45-6789-8cde-7654-f1g0549h0cce"`
+The value will have a format similar to `"us-east-1:xxxx-xxxx-xxxx-xxxx-xxxx"`

 Use the AWS console search bar to navigate to the IAM service.